mc-maurice/demo-repo/README.md

 commit--> Save your files in Git. push  --> Upload Git commits to a remote repo like Github. pull  --> Download changes from remote repo to your local machine.

+## Subheader
+Other commands are:
+status --> Its shows the files that have been modified or added and yet to be committed